getsentry/sentry-docs/src/collections/_documentation/development/contribute/environment.md

 This file ends up in `~/.sentry/sentry.conf.py`

 Next, we need to start up our development services.
-This includes running services like Postgres, Redis, etc. `sentry devservices` depends on Docker, which should have gotten installed during `make bootstrap`.
+This includes running services like Postgres, Redis, etc. `sentry devservices` depends on Docker, which should have been installed during `make bootstrap`.
 If not, you can install with `brew cask install docker`.
 After installing Docker, make sure it is running by just launching `/Applications/Docker.app`.

 ```bash
 sentry devservices up